Apr 21, 2026 | Michael Jestadt

 • Installation Quality Matters: The benefits of a two-stage HVAC system can be enjoyed only when it is properly installed and correctly sized using Manual J calculations.

-If you have a tight budget, are moving to another place within 2-3 years, or have a small home with no zoning or temperature issues, you may choose a single-stage HVAC system.
+If you have a tight budget, are moving to another place within 2-3 years, or have a small home with no zoning or temperature issues, you may choose a single-stage HVAC system or a ductless mini split system.

 Conclusion